How Big is 100 Feet?

 Basketball Court

 An NBA court measures 94 feet long.
 Thus, 100 ft is slightly longer than a full basketball court.
-This comparison helps to visualize 100 feet within a common recreational setting, such as local community sports.
+This comparison helps to visualize 100 ft within a common recreational setting, such as local community sports.

 Visual Comparisons 100 Feet